At What Temperature Are Enzymes in Raw Food Destroyed?

 - Old School Teachers (at just-for-the-health-of-it )believe: “Enzymes are sensitive to temperatures above 118 degrees Fahrenheit [We teach 107 degrees].
 Above 120 degrees, enzymes become sluggish, just as the human body becomes languid and relaxed in a hot bath.
 At 130 degrees, the life of enzymes is extinct.”

 - A fellow named Chandni Hindocha performed a test regarding the temperature at which amylase is destroyed, resulting in a graph that floated around the raw food community.
-A presenter at a meeting I attended moved the results line from what it was in the original paper, which was formerly posted here.

 - Dr. Douglas Graham believes foods cooked above 40 degrees Centigrade or 104 degrees Fahrenheit have lost much of their nutritional value and all their enzymes.